Mark Vishik

-Mark Vishik (also Marko Vishik, Марко Иосифович Вишик; 19 October 1921, Lwów, II Rzeczpospolita - 23 June 2012) was a Soviet mathematician who worked in the field of partial differential equations.
+Mark Vishik (also Marko Vishik Марко Иосифович Вишик; 19 October 1921–23 June 2012) was a Poland-born Soviet and Russian mathematician who worked in the field of partial differential equations.

 Life and work

 Lwów

 In Lwów, Mark Vishik visited the fifth gymnasium (high school), which specialized in physics and mathematics.
 His mathematical talent was encouraged by a method of teaching, which left it up to the students to find mathematical proofs.
 He began studying mathematics at the University of Lviv in December 1939, at the time when the Lwów school mathematics was still active.
 Among his teachers were Juliusz Schauder, Stanisław Mazur, Bronislaw Knaster, and Edward Szpilrajn, who organized a student conference in 1940 in Lviv, also attended by Stefan Banach.

 From Lwów to Tbilisi

 In June 1941, during the occupation of Lwów the Germans, Vishik left the city with a Komsomol group.
 Vishik then joined the retreating army and on foot reached Ternopil and then Zhmerynka (in Vinnytsia) and in two more weeks got by means of a freight train to Kiev.
 After fleeing further to Krasnodar, Vishik passed Dniprodzerzhynsk and for two months helped with the harvest in Timashevsk.

 He was a student at the pedagogical university in Krasnodar, but because of advancing German troops he then fled further to Makhachkala, where he studied for a year.
 He fell ill with malaria, but managed to hide on a military train in the fall of 1942 and reached Tbilisi.
 Vishik was already acquainted with Nikoloz Muskhelishvili, mathematician and president in 1941, founded the Georgian Academy of Sciences, whom he met during Muskhelishvili's visit to Lwów (probably in 1940) and was therefore ready to start studying in Tbilisi.

 The Mathematical Institute was run by Ilia Vekua there were lectures by V. Kupradze.
 Vishik became friend with the number theorist Arnold Walfisz.
 After graduating in 1943, Vishik was advised by Walfisz, Gantmacher, and Muskhelishvili to go to Moscow to continue his studies.